RandomStudio/tether/README.md

 - [x] createOutput returns an Output object, but createInput does not... should be consistent?
 - [x] demonstrate a simple CLI client (send and receive)
 - [ ] demonstrate microcontroller client (Arduino): without even a base agent, and no need for Plugs
+- [ ] tether agent should be able to disconnect (clean up, unsubscribe)
+- [ ] include msgpack encoding/decoding in Tether base agent